 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel and timber-glazed style.
-The facings and skirtings are of timber style.
-The kitchen is fitted with a range of base and wall mounted units.
+Timber internal doors, some with glazed inserts.
+Wall and floor mounted kitchen units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A gas fire and fireplace is fitted in the living room.
-The original fireplace openings within the property have been blocked and removed.
+There is a fireplace with advised associated electric fire in the sitting room.